toddnestor/linkItUp/README.md

 You can use any or none of the options when callink linkItUp()

+## Reference

+You can view the regex that is used by this plugin here: https://regex101.com/r/hU0tJ2/2

 ## Authors

 * **Todd Nestor** - *100% of the work* - [toddnestor](https://github.com/toddnestor)